 The common Peruvian daffodil, calathina, is a good indoor plant, as are calathina var. sulphnrea, a pale yellow, and caribaea, smaller but making up in fragrance what it lacks in size.

 The bulb should be watered lightly until growth starts.
-The bulb seems to need soil humidity completely around it to trigger blossom growth.
+The bulb needs soil humidity completely around it to trigger blossom growth.

-These make large plants and should be grown in a five- or six-inch pot.
+These make large plants and should be grown in a 5- or 6-inch pot.

 Gradually decrease the water when the top begins to die.
 Continue to keep the plant warm until it is completely dormant.